This is a story about how one little company saved a shipload of cash on their cloud costs.

 At Harness, we know all about cloud costs – and we know all about the potential savings a shop our size could muster if we took a good look at our spend.
 It would be enough for Smaug to feel a pang of jealousy – Smaug being, in this case, Google Cloud.

-There was no “Easy Button” (hint: Continuous Efficiency) for us when we went through this.
+There was no “Easy Button” (hint: Cloud Cost Management) for us when we went through this.
 It was a team effort that involved everyone, from the CFO to the Engineers.
 We’re happy to walk you through what we did to save 40% on our cloud costs.
 Yup, you read that right: 40%.

 How Did We Stick It to The Man?